If you’re exploring SOC 2 for the first time, you’re probably feeling a mix of curiosity and dread.

 In short: the earlier you start, the smoother it goes.
 A few weeks of preparation now can save months of remediation (and a lot of budget) later.

-SOC 2 Compliaqnce: Cost vs Investment
+SOC 2 Compliance: Cost vs Investment

 It’s true — SOC 2 comes with real costs.
 You’ll pay for auditor fees, security tools, employee training, and the hours your team spends on audit readiness.
 But framing it purely as an expense misses the point.